goldenscale/GS_GithubMirror/README.md

 ## Java

+- [sleuthkit/autopsy](https://github.com/sleuthkit/autopsy) - Autopsy® is a digital forensics platform and graphical interface to The Sleuth Kit® and other digital forensics tools.
+It can be used by law enforcement, military, and corporate examiners to investigate what happened on a computer.
+You can even use it to recover photos from your camera's memory card.
 - [ac-pm/Inspeckage](https://github.com/ac-pm/Inspeckage) - Android Package Inspector - dynamic analysis with api hooks, start unexported activities and more.
 (Xposed Module)
 - [ahlashkari/CICFlowMeter](https://github.com/ahlashkari/CICFlowMeter) - CICFlowmeter-V4.0 (formerly known as ISCXFlowMeter) is an Ethernet traffic Bi-flow generator and analyzer for anomaly detection that has been used in many Cybersecurity datsets such as Android Adware-General Malware dataset (CICAAGM2017), IPS/IDS dataset (CICIDS2017), Android Malware dataset (CICAndMal2017) and Distributed Denial of Service (CICDDoS2019).
 - [D4stiny/jWARE](https://github.com/D4stiny/jWARE) - Ransomware base in Java for all operating systems